 Bob’s New Art Theatre direction is recognized for its fundamentalism in concept and innovations in choreography and staging.

-Bob is in his thirteenth season as artistic director/ producer for America’s longest running professional summer theatre company, The Barnstormers Theatre in Tamworth, NH.
+Bob served for 14 seasons as Artistic Director/ Producer for America’s longest running professional summer theatre company, The Barnstormers Theatre in Tamworth NH (through the onset of the Covid 19 pandemic in spring of 2020 through early 2021).
 Bob has worked with the Company for 38 years as a director, actor, and lighting designer.
 Bob’s directing credits for The Barnstormers include: The Producers, Spamalot, Dancing At Lughnasa, The Drowsy Chaperone, Our Town, A Life in the Theatre, Gold in the Hills, The Miser, Babes in Arms, Stones In His Pockets, The Lion In Winter, Big River, A Little Night Music, Jacques Brel Is Alive And Well And Living In Paris, Pippin, A Threepenny Opera, and nearly the full canon of Agatha Christie mystery plays.

 From 1983-1995, Bob served as Executive/Artistic Director of the Palace Theatre in Manchester, NH.
 During that time the Palace was renovated and re-opened to the public.
 It was nationally recognized as a model for historic facility restoration and performing arts program development.
 During his tenure at The Palace Theatre Bob directed approximately 30 plays; credits include To Kill A Mockingbird, The Crucible, Amadeus, Desire Under the Elms, Death of a Salesman, Evita and M Butterfly.

 Bob Shea served from 1996 to 2000 as Vice President for Academic Affairs of the New Hampshire Institute of Art.
 During that tenure he helped to develop the Institute’s 4-year BFA degree program in the visual arts.